juanlittledevil/EndlessPotentiometer/README.md

 # EndlessPotentiometer.h

-This library is based from the work by Bjørn Brandal [here](https://hackaday.io/project/171841-driveralgorithm-for-360-deg-endless-potentiometer).
+This library is based on Bjørn Brandal's work [here](https://hackaday.io/project/171841-driveralgorithm-for-360-deg-endless-potentiometer).
 It is a library for detecting the direction and values from an endless rotary potentiometer like those found on the Novation Circuit and the Native Instruments KORE/KORE2 controllers.

-The library has purposely left out Arduino specific libraries like analogRead() so that it can be framework agnostic.
-This means that if you want to use a library like Mozzi, it'll still work since it is evaluating the values passed and not calling those values itself.
+The library has purposely left out the Arduino library so that it can be framework-agnostic.
+This means that if you want to use a library like Mozzi, it'll still work since it evaluates the values passed and not by calling those values itself using analogRead().

-> Here is an example on how to use this:
+> Here is an example of how to use this:

 ```
 #include <Arduino.h>